 Over my 15 years of teaching, I've come to many definitive conclusions.
 One of those is what I consider the NUMBER 1 PROBLEM in most amateur golf swings: poor weight shift in the downswing.

-The weight shift back to the left is so critical in allowing the downswing to unfold in the proper sequence.
+The weight shift back to the lead side is so critical in allowing the downswing sequence to unfold in the proper order.
 This sequencing lets you take advantage of the stored energy created during the backswing.

 Unfortunately, most amateurs don't have a clue how much to shift or exactly HOW to shift, and in this video and article, I show you exactly how to do it like the best in the world.